zowe/docs-site/docs/getting-started/user-roadmap-apiml.md

    - [API Gateway configuration parameters](../user-guide/api-mediation/api-mediation-internal-configuration.md)

-      This information introduces the default configuration of the API Mediation Layer and how to change the parameters to meet your needs.
+      This article introduces the default configuration of the API Mediation Layer and how to change the parameters to meet your needs.

    - [Configuring the Zowe APIs](../user-guide/configure-data-sets-jobs-api.md)

-      The information explains how to configure security for the Zowe API Mediation Layer.
+      The article explains how to configure security for the Zowe API Mediation Layer.

    - [Advanced Gateway features configuration](../user-guide/api-mediation/api-gateway-configuration.md)

-       This information is for system programmers who want to configure advanced Gateway features of the API Mediation Layer, such as gateway retry policy, connection limits, gateway timeouts, and so on.
+       This article is for system programmers who want to configure advanced Gateway features of the API Mediation Layer, such as the gateway retry policy, connection limits, gateway timeouts, and so on.

 - [**Upgrading the z/OS system for Zowe**](../user-guide/upgrade-zos-system.md)

-   Learn how to upgrade Zowe API Mediation Layer to a more recent version.
+   Learn how to upgrade Zowe API Mediation Layer to a recent version.

 ## Using Zowe API Mediation Layer